rhysjasl/sports-team-ranking/README.md

 - If you would like to use these methods in your own code to analyze your own data, feel free to import the functions defined in the `processing.py` and `analysis.py` files.
 >[!CAUTION]
 >Pay attention to how the example data sets have been structured if you would like to use these functions with your own data, as the functions call certain named columns from the example data sets

+## 📖 Reference
+Keener, J. P. (1993).
+The Perron-Frobenius theorem and the ranking of football teams.
+SIAM review, 35(1), 80-93.